Tension over gay rights moves to fore in Polish election

 In response, some people turned out with brooms and cleaning chemicals to “disinfect” the streets after parades.
 Towns have declared themselves “LGBT free.”
 About 200 people marched in Warsaw, the capital, on Saturday, holding rosaries and crucifixes and praying to apologize for the “desecration” they say pride parades represent.

-Miroslaw Makuchowska from the Campaign Against Homophobia said there is no reliable data on how many people are attacked because they are gay each year in Poland, in part because police do not such keep statistics.
+Miroslawa Makuchowska from the Campaign Against Homophobia said there is no reliable data on how many people are attacked because they are gay each year in Poland, in part because police don’t such keep statistics.
 But she said based on reports to her organization and media accounts, there has been a “dramatic rise” in violence.
 She has also seen a sharp rise in reports of parents who kick out their gay children.

 There have been several high-profile attacks in recent months.
 Bialystok, an eastern Polish city that is a skinhead stronghold, had its first LGBT march parade in July — and protesters threw glass bottles and firecrackers at participants and police.

-Note: This story has been corrected to show that the Campaign Against Homophobia activist’s name is Miroslawa, not Miroslaw.